3DStreet/3dstreet-assets-source/README.md

 b) Grants to 3DStreet and its successors a worldwide, non-exclusive, perpetual, irrevocable, royalty-free, fully-paid, sublicensable, and transferable license to:

-Use, reproduce, modify, adapt, publish, translate, and distribute the Contributed Assets Create derivative works based on the Contributed Assets Include the Contributed Assets in the 3DStreet application and related services License or sublicense the Contributed Assets to third parties Exercise all rights in any medium now known or later developed Use the Contributed Assets for any purpose, whether commercial or non-commercial
+* Use, reproduce, modify, adapt, publish, translate, and distribute the Contributed Assets
+* Create derivative works based on the Contributed Assets
+* Include the Contributed Assets in the 3DStreet application and related services
+* License or sublicense the Contributed Assets to third parties
+* Exercise all rights in any medium now known or later developed
+* Use the Contributed Assets for any purpose, whether commercial or non-commercial

 c) Warrants that they have the legal right to grant such license and that the Contributed Assets do not infringe upon any third-party intellectual property rights

+d) It is at the sole discretion of 3DStreet staff as to which objects, textures, or code we may choose to integrate into the 3DStreet application.

 ## Installation
 Simply clone the repo and work directly on the included Blender files.